-The Company reports its financial results in Canadian dollars but also undertakes transactions denominated in US dollars, Indonesian Rupiah, and New Zealand dollars ("NZD").
-As the exchange rates between the Canadian dollar and the US dollar, Indonesian Rupiah and NZD fluctuates, the Company recognizes realized and unrealized foreign exchange gains and losses.
-As at December 31, 2022, the Company has \$2,393 of accounts payable and accrued liabilities denominated in US dollars and \$4,048 in NZD, which are subject to currency risk.
+The Company reports its financial results in Canadian dollars but also undertakes transactions denominated in US dollars ("USD"), Indonesian Rupiah ("IDR"), UK Pound Sterling ("GBP"), and New Zealand dollars ("NZD").
+As the exchange rates between the Canadian dollar and the USD, IDR, GBP and NZD fluctuates, the Company recognizes realized and unrealized foreign exchange gains and losses.
+As at December 31, 2023, the Company has \$14,250 of accounts payable and accrued liabilities denominated in USD and \$13,750 of accounts payable and accrued liabilities denominated in GBP, which are subject to currency risk.

-At December 31, 2022, a 10% appreciation or depreciation of the US dollar and NZD against the Canadian dollar would result in an approximate \$644 increase or decrease in the Company's net loss (2021 - \$nil).
+At December 31, 2023, a 10% appreciation or depreciation of USD and GBP against the Canadian dollar would result in an approximate \$3,443 increase or decrease in the Company's net loss (2022 - \$644).

-The Company does not enter into any financial instruments to hedge currency risk, but the Company monitors its foreign exchange exposure and considers its exposure to foreign currency risk to be minimal as at December 31, 2022.
+The Company does not enter into any financial instruments to hedge currency risk, but the Company monitors its foreign exchange exposure and considers its exposure to foreign currency risk to be minimal as at December 31, 2023.